Hostile Takeover

 Perhaps thirty stories of height on the skyscrapers, meant the bridge must be what, twenty stories high?

-(A cloud passed in front of the sun, the meager shade more a mockery than anything else.)
+(Clouds passed in front of the sun, their meager shade more a mockery than anything else.)

 Oil: 0.7L | Core Temp: 61.2C